 Recent Concerts

-• Carl Orff's Carmina Burana (March 2025) with Company Life Program dancers of Canada's National Ballot School and the Royal Canadian Navy HMCS York Band.
+• Carl Orff's Carmina Burana (March 2025) with Company Life Program dancers of Canada's National Ballet School and the Royal Canadian Navy HMCS York Band.

 • Ralph Vaughan Williams: A Sea Symphony (November 2024)